NaBest85/Population-Growth/README.md

 This includes the Gradient BoostingRegressor which is built to optimize validation error, while also stopping training trees before overfitting occurs.

-#### Dashboard:

-We used *Tableau* to create and host our dashboard.
-- The dashboard for the Popultion Vs Income Heat Maps can be found here: (https://public.tableau.com/app/profile/nicholas.best8688/viz/Population-Income_17012671879200/2020?publish=yes)
-- The dashboard for the Birth and Death chart can be found here: https://public.tableau.com/app/profile/ross.branch/viz/BirthsandDeathsTotals/Story1,
-- The dashboard for Population Change can be found here: https://public.tableau.com/app/profile/ross.branch/viz/EstimatedPopulationTotals/Story1- The dashboard for the HouseHole Income can be found here: https://public.tableau.com/app/profile/nicholas.best8688/viz/HouseHoldIncome_17011334138390/Households10kandunder?publish=yes.

-Png of Dashboard

 #### Analysis Results: